gabrielsoltz/metahub/README.md

 # Output Modes

-Default output mode is JSON.
+The default output mode is JSON.
 MetaHub can also generate rich HTML and CSV reports.
 You can combine them as you need.
-Outpus will be saved in folder `/outputs` with the execution date.
+The Outputs will be saved in the folder `/outputs` with the execution date.

 - [JSON](#json)
 - [HTML](#html)